Snead Eye Group Informational Videos

 Your next step will be with one of our skilled technicians, where they will perform a series of tests to determine your current vision.

 These tests will include a refraction, used to determine the amount of corrective lens power needed to obtain your best vision, and other important tests to begin your overall assessment.

 Dilating your eyes will be the last step before seeing the doctor.
+The refraction test is just like any other diagnostic test performed at Snead Eye Group to assess your vision.
 This process can take approximately 20 minutes, and enables the doctor to see into the back of your eye in order to check the retina, the macula, and other internal structures.
 From this point, your doctor will be able to present you with the best treatment options to guarantee your best vision possible.

 For more information please call SNEAD EYE GROUP at (239) 936-8686